 Pay off balances in full

 While making minimum payments is a basic requirement, your ultimate goal should be to pay balances off in full as quickly as possible.
-Remember your credit utilization ratio accounts for one third of your credit score; the less debt you maintain, the higher your score will be.
+Remember the amounts you owe account for one third of your credit score; the less debt you maintain, the higher your score will be.